 In theory increased castor would cause more steering effort at slow speed, but I did not find a noticeable difference.

 I took the car out for a test drive on some of our more challenging country roads.
 In the past, the car wanted to follow pavement irregularities and exhibited a tendency to lurch into road dips.
 I was amazed by the transformation with Jamie's blocks, the car now tracks like my Porsche and inspires more confidence when cornering.
 The drive is much more predictable, and I now have time to count the cows.
 I have to agree with Barth, that if you drive on less than perfect roads, Jamie's blocks are the most important upgrade you can make to your 4c.

 Barth Vader, Alfa 4C forum, 30/1/2016, USA

-More details: My shop billed me 3 hours labor plus the alignment, which seems reasonable by Jamie's calculation.
-Cost was ~$400 (I had some other things on the bill not relevant to the topic).
-The job wasn't terribly complex and could have been done sooner but I asked the tech to take his time and double check all of the critical suspension bolts.
+More details: My shop billed me 3 hours labour plus the alignment, which seems reasonable by Jamie's calculation.
+The cost was ~$400 (I had some other things on the bill not relevant to the topic).
+The job wasn't terribly complex and could have been done sooner but I asked the tech to take his time and double-check all of the critical suspension bolts.
 I asked this because there are a number of missing and/or cross-threaded screws.
-One of my rattles is the result of the rocker moldings missing a total of six screws.
-After a thorough inspection it appears that I got all of the important bolts and they are properly tightened.
+One of my rattles is the result of the rocker mouldings missing a total of six screws.
+After a thorough inspection, it appears that I got all of the important bolts and they are properly tightened.